rtymchyk/react-translations/README.md

 ```
 The shape of this object is specific to [Jed](http://messageformat.github.io/Jed/).
 You can use tools to generate this format automatically (see FAQ).

-Now, wrap your root component in a provider:
+Now, wrap your root React component with the provider:
 ```javascript
 import { LocaleProvider } from 'react-translations'
 return <LocaleProvider locale={locale}><App/></LocaleProvider>
 ```
-The user's locale must be provided and determines the translations.
+The user's locale must be provided and will be used to determine the translations.

 ## Placeholders
-Placeholders like `numCats` above can be any **standard JS type**, as well as **React nodes**, or **stateless component functions**.
+Placeholders like `numCats` above can be **standard JS types**, as well as **React nodes**, or **stateless component functions**.

 Note that `count` can be used to determine plurality, and function as a placeholder.
 So the above example could be simplified to:
 ```javascript